Mangesh-hole/CloudVandana-Associate-Software-Engineer-ASE--Coding-Assignment/README.md

 # Java

-# Task-1: Create a ShuffleArray function to shuffle the Array
+# Task-1: Create a ShuffleArray function to shuffle the Array.
 # Task-2: Create a RomanNumberToInteger function to convert Roman Numbers to Integer.
 # Task-3: Create a PangramCheck function to check whether the sentence Pangram or not.

+# JavaScript